falcosecurity/falco-website/content/docs/installation.md

 kubectl apply -f k8s-with-rbac/falco-service.yaml
 ```

-4. The Daemon Set also relies on a Kubernetes ConfigMap to store the Falco configuration and make the configuration available to the Falco Pods.
+4. The DaemonSet also relies on a Kubernetes ConfigMap to store the Falco configuration and make the configuration available to the Falco Pods.
 This allows you to manage custom configuration without rebuilding and redeploying the underlying Pods.
-In order to create the ConfigMap you'll need to first copy the required configuration from their location in this GitHub repo to the `k8s-with-rbac/falco-config/` directory (please note that you will need to create the k8s-with-rbac/falco-config directory).
-Any modification of the configuration should be performed on these copies rather than the original files.
+In order to create the ConfigMap:

+  1. Create the `k8s-with-rbac/falco-config` directory.
+  2. Copy the required configuration from this GitHub repository to the `k8s-with-rbac/falco-config/` directory.

+Do not modify the original files.
+Use the files you copied to make any configuration changes.

 ```shell
 mkdir -p k8s-with-rbac/falco-config